xsdk-project/MathPackagesTraining2020/_lessons/krylov_amg/lesson.md

 #### Other types of multigrid hierarchies

-By default, MueLu builds a so-called "smoothed aggregation" multigrid preconditioner.
+By default, MueLu builds a so-called `smoothed aggregation` multigrid preconditioner.
 What this means is that in order to build coarser matrices, connected unknowns are grouped into aggregates.
 A tentative prolongation operator is formed, which preserves a pre-defined near-nullspace.
 (In the case of our Poisson equation, that's the constant function.)
 In order to obtain provable scalability, this operator is smoothed using a single step of Jacobi to obtain the final prolongator.
 This implies, however, that the prolongator contains more non-zeros than the tentative prolongator.
-Switching the parameter "multigrid algorithm" to "unsmoothed" skips the smoothing step and uses the tentative prolongator directly.
+Switching the parameter `multigrid algorithm` to `unsmoothed` skips the smoothing step and uses the tentative prolongator directly.

-Compare timings for "sa" and "unsmoothed".
+Compare timings for `sa` and `unsmoothed`.
 {% include qanda question='Can you see an improvement?' answer='No, both iteration count and time-to-solution actually increase.' %}

 {% include qanda question='Looking at the respective multigrid summaries, can you observe a reduction of non-zeros (nnz)?' answer='Yes, the number of nonzeros is reduced.' %}